 Before buyers even set foot in the house, you want to make a good first impression in order to help sell your home.
 Depending on the state of your home, this could be as simple as powerwashing the exterior or slapping on a new coat of paint.
 The key is to make it look clean and new(ish), so make sure the walkways and siding aren’t covered in a layer of moss, hang the house numbers in a place that is easy to spot and read, and make sure the porch feel welcoming.
 Some fresh greenery, either in the form of new landscaping or a couple planters on either side of the front door, is an easy way to add a surge of energy to your home’s exterior.
 Swapping out the exterior lights with fresh ones may be a small expense, but they’ll make your home feel on-trend and move-in ready.

 Chances are, you’ve left your mark on your house.
-But when you’re trying to sell your home quickly, you’ll need to stage it so that prospective buyers can visualize themselves living there.
+But when you’re staging a home to sell quickly, you’ll need to stage it so that prospective buyers can visualize themselves living there.
 Having family photos conspicuously hung, or kids’ artwork on the refrigerator, can make buyers feel like they’re intruding when touring your house.
 In the bathroom, especially, try to hide evidence of your personal hygiene habits – that means making sure there aren’t any stray hairs clinging to that shaving razor (in fact, toss the razor completely), and that the bar of soap is a brand-new one.
 And don’t forget to empty the trash cans!

 If you’ve been using that extra bedroom or screened porch as a storage area, now is the time to do some re-organizing.
 Buyers want to see the potential of every square foot of space, and having a room that is filled with mess downplays its possibilities.
 Instead, visualize how another family might use that space – as an office?
 A guest bedroom?
 A playroom?
 Put a couple inexpensive pieces of furniture in the space to match the chosen theme, and let your buyers imagine having an extra room rather than an oversized closet.